-One solution to overcoming this is working with an identity verification partner like IDnow.
+One solution to meeting compliance and regulatory challenges is by working with an identity verification partner like IDnow.
 As an identity verification specialist, IDnow has the experience and tools to aid operators in entering new markets.
-This is done with the help of AutoIdent – an AI-powered verification tool that quickly and securely verifies users identities, while being completely AML compliant.
+This is done with the help of our automated identity verification service that quickly and securely verifies users identities, while being completely AML compliant.

 Director Global Gambling & Sales UK at IDnow